A Survey on Knowledge-Oriented Retrieval-Augmented Generation

 \subsection{Knowledge Embedding}

-Knowledge is conventionally stored in extensive textual documents, which are first segmented into concise and meaningful units, each encapsulating a distinct core idea.
-These units are subsequently transformed into vector embeddings that encode semantic information, facilitating efficient retrieval through similarity metrics.
-In this subsection, we will introduce chunk partitioning for segmenting knowledge into meaningful units and delves into multimodal embedding models, including text, images, audio, and video.
+Knowledge is stored in extensive textual documents, which are first segmented into concise and meaningful units, each encapsulating a distinct core idea.
+These units are then transformed into vector embeddings that encode semantic information, facilitating efficient retrieval through similarity metrics.
+In this subsection, we introduce chunk partitioning for segmenting knowledge into meaningful units and explore multimodal embedding models, including text, images, audio, and video.
 Table~\ref{tab:embedding} provides a summary of the corresponding models utilized in RAG.